All Episodes

 doesn't incriminate himself, he's going to get off or he'll

-be able to appeal.
-Well, because everyone keeps on
+be able to appeal well.
+Because everyone keeps on

 letting him out, so I wouldn't.
-Yeah.
+Yeah, he's not.

-He's.
-Not going to work one of these
+Going to work one of these times.

-days.
-Yeah, I mean, everyone,
+Yeah, I mean, everyone, apparently he's very charming.

-Yeah, talk is way out of anything.
+Yeah, so.
+Yeah, talk is way out of

-During his time in prison, Woodfield Woodfield had been
+anything.
+During his time in prison,

-married three times.
 People are marrying this guy.
+Well, they also divorced him.

 divorce?
-I mean.
+I mean and he.

-He couldn't reach far enough through the bars, Yeah.
+Reach far enough through the bars, yeah.

 Yeah.
 Some letters he wrote from